Mataranka Thermal Pools

-The Mataranka Thermal Pools are a series of geothermal hot spring system located in Elsey National Park in the Northern Territory, Australia.
+The Mataranka Thermal Pools are a series of geothermal hot spring systems located in Elsey National Park in the Northern Territory, Australia.
 They are also known as the Mataranka Hot Springs or the Mataranka Springs Complex.

 Description

 The Mataranka hot springs system "holds great cultural significance for Aboriginal communities in the surrounding area."
 The springs form the headwaters of the Roper River; they are fed by the Cambrian Limestone Aquifer.

 There are several thermal spring soaking pools in the area that are fringed with palm trees and paperbark trees.
 The hot springs are located along Homestead Road, Mataranka approximately one hour south of the town of Katherine by car.
 The nearby area is grasslands with some woodland areas.

 Nearby are the Rainbow Springs and Bitter Springs.

 Bat populations

 The humid and well shaded environment at the soaking pool areas host a large colony of flying fox.
 As many as 500,000 flying foxes roost here, making the colony one of the most populous in the area.
 The springs also host a colony of Pteropus scapulatus, the little red fruit-bat.
 They roost during the day feeding in bamboo and at night they feed on nectar from nearby trees.